Current

 This release we are migrating document_inbox to a new postgres table as the data structure is changing.
 By migrating to the new table we can ensure a release rollback can be done more easily.
 However, be aware that all changes done to the inbox while running the system on release-2024-09 are lost when performing a rollback and the data before the update is restored!

-All URLs of the form /p/{projectHandle}/articles/{documentId}/* will redirect to their corresponding /p/{projectHandle}/document/{documentId}/* URL.
-If a corresponding URL no longer exists, the URLs will redirect to the main URL /p/{projectHandle}/document/{documentId} and the associated action will no longer work.
+During a transition period (see deprecations), all URLs in the format /p/{projectHandle}/articles/{documentId}/* will be redirected to their corresponding /p/{projectHandle}/document/{documentId}/* URLs.
+If a corresponding URL no longer exists, the user will be redirected to the new main URL /p/{projectHandle}/document/{documentId}, and the associated action will no longer be performed.

 Deprecations